 JESSE SWEENEY, RYT500

-Chi Core Yoga, Individual Instruction, Yoga Teacher Training Faculty
+Chi Core Yoga, Core Centricity, Individual Yoga Training

 Jesse teaches Chi Core Yoga, a dynamic, energizing flowing yoga form which he developed and refined over more than a decade.
 His study began with dance then moved into martial arts, yoga and Chi Gong.
 He has woven aspects of all of these into this unique yoga form.
 Chi Core yoga enhances balance, flexibility, energy flow and strength within a dynamic movement sequence.
 It teaches your body how to function as an integrated unit and can be adapted to all levels and ages of participation.